Gareth Davies (English politician): Exchequer Secretary to the Treasury

 Davies was appointed as Exchequer Secretary to the Treasury by Prime Minister Rishi Sunak in April 2023, with responsibilities covering taxation policy, economic growth, infrastructure finance, foreign direct investment and investment strategy.

 As part of his national infrastructure remit, Davies contributed to the strategic direction of the UK Infrastructure Bank, supported the work of the National Infrastructure Commission, and wrote the foreword to the National Infrastructure and Construction Pipeline 2023 report, which outlined £700–775 billion in planned public and private infrastructure investment over the coming decade.

 His portfolio also included energy and environmental taxation, such as the Energy Profits Levy and carbon trading frameworks, policies linked to the government’s green finance and clean energy investment agenda.

 During his tenure, he oversaw the Finance Bill, which introduced permanent full expensing for plant and machinery, a policy forecast to generate approximately £3 billion of additional business investment per year and boost UK productivity.

 He announced the extension of the government’s Investment Zones programme from five to ten years, with each zone receiving a £160 million funding and tax incentive package designed to attract capital investment.

 Under his oversight, the East Midlands Investment Zone secured £9.3 million in anchor investment, with an expected £323 million of follow-on private investment and 4,000 jobs, alongside major projects such as a £1 billion advanced manufacturing and logistics development linked to East Midlands Airport.

 Opposition

 In the 2024 general election, he was elected in the newly named constituency of Grantham and Bourne with a much reduced majority of 4,496 (9.7%).
 He was appointed as Shadow Exchequer Secretary from July 2024 to November 2024 in Rishi Sunak's caretaker opposition frontbench.

 He supported Robert Jenrick in the 2024 Conservative Party leadership election.
-After Kemi Badenoch became Conservative Leader, she appointed Davies as Shadow Financial Secretary.
+After Kemi Badenoch became Conservative Leader, she appointed Davies as Shadow Financial Secretary, but he left the role in 2026.
+He was appointed Shadow Business Minister in July 2025.

-He opposes the Terminally Ill Adults (End of Life) Bill, which seeks to legalise assisted dying.
+He opposed the Terminally Ill Adults (End of Life) Bill, which seeks to legalise assisted dying.